 Social selling has been rising in popularity for awhile.
 There’s a reason: It works.
 It’s not a magic bullet (don’t nix cold calling yet), but social selling does work.
 According to research from the Aberdeen Group:

-- 6% of the salespeople using social selling as part of their sales process outperformed their sales peers.
+- 72.6% of salespeople using social selling as part of their sales process outperformed their sales peers.

 - 46% of social sellers hit their quotas, compared to 38% of other reps who don’t.